Phlow/netlabels.org/pages/root/index.md

 widget-1:
     title: 'Listen to new music!'
     url: /music/
-    text: "This is the best place to start to discover and download free netlabel music.
+    text: "This is the best starting place to discover and download free netlabel music.
 Check out netlabels, releases or reviews."
     image: blog/widget-listening-music.jpg
 widget-2:
     title: 'Netlabel History'